escalate/aem-dispatcher-security-scan/README.md

 # AEM Dispatcher Security Scan

-A commandline tool to perfom an active security scan against a [AEM Dispatcher](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html)
+A commandline tool to perfom an active security scan against a [AEM Dispatcher](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/dispatcher.html).

+This tool tries to unify all known security relevant AEM Dispatcher URLs from the internet.
+If you know some more URLs please open a Github issue to report them.

 ## Usage
 ```